Does QXO (QXO) Pay a Dividend? (2026)

 QXO does not currently pay a dividend on its common stock.
 The company reinvests its cash into acquisitions and growth as it builds out the roll-up.
 It does have a Series C convertible perpetual preferred stock, used to fund large deals, that carries a 4.75% preferred dividend, but that is separate from the common shares most investors buy.
 Always confirm the latest dividend status before relying on it.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with QXO's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with QXO's investor relations page or your broker before acting on them.